yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 By modifying `cfg.taid_power` at runtime, the shape of TAID's interpolation curve can be "dynamically" changed without affecting the original function and structure

-We found that **4 layers** was the minimum required to get reasonable WER performance for distil-small.en, where it performs to within 3% WER of Whisper large-v2 while being **5.6x faster**
+"We found that **4 layers** was the minimum required to get reasonable WER performance for distil-small.en, where it performs to within 3% WER of Whisper large-v2 while being **5.6x faster**"

+"While distil-medium.en and distil-large-v2 use 2 decoder layers each, distil-small.en uses 4.
+Using more decoder layers improves the WER performance of the model, at the expense of **slower inference speed**"

 <br>